ImagingInformatics/machine-learning/Documentation/HOWTO-1.md

 --
 1. Background
 1. Do you have the required hardware?
-1. Getting and installing DOcker
+1. Getting and installing Docker
-1. Getting and running a prebuilt DOcker from DOckerhub
+1. Getting and running a prebuilt Docker from Dockerhub

 Chapter 1
 --
 SiiM established the Machine Learning COmmitee to accomplish several goals:
-1. each concepts to people new to the area
+1. teach concepts to people new to the area
 1. encourage learning and modifying from existing turnkey appliances
 1.  advance the field with teams of people who are willing to co-develop on reproducible platforms

-Towards these ends, the Comm. has settled on the idea of encouraging participants to contribute their code in the reproducible format known as Dockers
+Towards these ends, the Comm. has settled on the idea of encouraging participants to contribute their code in the reproducible format known as Jupyter notebooks

 Chapter 2